View of a crane installing prefabricated panels on the exterior a multistory building

-How We Build
+How We Build Prefabrication

 Predictable, Reliable, Consistent:

-State-of-the-art construction technologies are changing the way we build.
-By transitioning from field construction to offsite manufacturing and field assembly, we’re promoting more effective and efficient solutions that control initial costs, maximize material and labor resources, and drive predictability and consistency.
-DPR has more than two decades of experience in prefabrication and engineered-to-order (ETO) systems.
-This continuously improving, efficient and effective approach—in which a building section is manufactured in a controlled environment and then transported to the jobsite as a ready-to-fit component—presents numerous benefits for owners, our design partners, and trade partners.
+DPR has more than two decades of experience in prefabrication construction and engineered-to-order (ETO) systems.
+Prefabrication construction is a continuously improving, efficient and effective approach—in which a building section is manufactured in a controlled environment and then transported to the jobsite as a ready-to-fit component—presents numerous benefits for owners, our design partners, and trade partners.

 Prefabrication Expertise

-The DPR Advantage
+Prefab Construction The DPR Advantage

 • We are a technical builder first.
-Using industry-leading software developed by DPR's strategic partner Digital Building Components, projects can go straight from digital design to digital fabrication, as we transform Revit models directly into precise-to-spec products.
+Using industry-leading software developed by DPR's strategic partner Digital Building Components, prefabrication projects can go straight from digital design to digital fabrication, as we transform Revit models directly into precise-to-spec products.

 • We’re a start-to-finish provider, offering complete integrated solutions and services from off-site manufacturing to self-perform installation.
 Our digital fabrication allows for advanced customization to meet owners’ expectations.

 • We inspire confidence in expectations without rework.
 DPR’s prefabricated components are manufactured with the right balance of automation and human expertise in well-organized facilities following 5S methods—and we expect the same from our network of supply chain and trade partners.
-We know how to provide design model intelligence for prefabricated scopes with the right level of detail, and our turnkey approach allows qualified personnel to install the end product.
+We know how to provide design model intelligence for prefabricated project scopes with the right level of detail, and our turnkey approach allows qualified personnel to install the end product.

-Certainty
+Cost Certainty

 As prefab experts, the DPR team can better control costs by avoiding component price fluctuations between the proposal and delivery phases.
 Our digital component libraries, proven prefabricated products, and engineered-to-order (ETO) system costs can inform the design early on, providing predictability through the design and engineering process.

-Savings
+Schedule Savings

 • Giving us a head start when compared to the traditional project delivery method timeline.
 Our design teams can model to a high level of detail (LOD 400+) very early in the process, allowing us to manufacture well-coordinated spaces off site while shovels break ground on site.

 • Enabling more efficient on-site assembly.
-Issues can be anticipated and managed earlier in preconstruction through our virtual design and construction (VDC) process.
+Issues can be anticipated and managed earlier in preconstruction projects through our virtual design and construction (VDC) process.
 This enables more efficient planning and logistics, streamlining installation at the same time.

 • Avoiding weather delays.
 Due to the controlled environment, free of inclement weather challenges, prefabrication results in a faster timeline no matter what mother nature brings.

-Access to Qualified Expertise
+Improved Quality And Access to Qualified Expertise

 DPR leads the way when it comes to injecting lean manufacturing principles into the construction process.
 With our self-perform team of experienced and qualified installers, we can not only ensure quality installation but can also provide helpful insight early on.
-Our teams evaluate how products will be assembled both in manufacturing settings and onsite to inform project designs.
+Our teams evaluate how the prefabricated products will be assembled both in manufacturing settings and onsite to inform project designs.
 We leverage automation to streamline workflows and reduce waste.
 This allows us to continuously improve overall manufacturing processes via design for manufacturing and assembly (DfMA) techniques, which improve the overall quality of the prefab product’s lifecycle.

 Two workers for Digital Building Components review plans for a prefabricated structure